Mobileye Global Earnings Call Transcripts

 -

-Q2 revenue surged 84% sequentially to $439M, but fell 3% year-over-year, with margins rebounding as inventory normalized.
-2024 guidance was cut due to China market volatility and tariffs, but new product wins and technology advances position the company for long-term growth.
+Q2 revenue surged 84% sequentially to $439M, but fell 3% year-over-year, with adjusted operating margin rebounding to 18%.
+Guidance for 2024 was lowered due to China market volatility and tariffs, but long-term growth is supported by new product launches, major RFQs, and expanding global ADAS adoption.

 -